Bowling games come in all shapes and sizes.

 The standard bowling mode in Knock ‘Em Down Bowling offers incredibly smooth motion controls that pair perfectly with the Nintendo Switch JoyCons, and a decent button based option as well.

-When it comes to the best sports games on Nintendo Switch, I’ve found that the controls are what can make or break a title.
+When it comes to sports games, I’ve found that the controls are what can make or break a title.

 In terms of graphics, the game looks fine.
 They’re not groundbreaking by any means, but they do the job and play well on the console.